 Fertilizing Bacopa

 It is important to fertilize your bacopa regularly to keep it healthy and thriving.
 Fertilizing will also help ensure that your bacopa flowers all season long.
-For newly planted bacopa, you’ll want to use a slow-release fertilizer.
+For newly planted bacopa, use a slow-release fertilizer.
 As the plant becomes established, a 10-10-10 water-soluble fertilizer every few weeks should do the job.

 closeup-of-flowers-and-foliage-of-snowstorm-giant-snowflake-bacopa.jpg